Ch. 1: Poppy

 “That’s to your discretion.”

-“I’ll be collecting the moment I get off stage.”
+“I’ll be collecting the moment I get off the stage.”

 “As I suspected.”